 Pinterest or How to Evaluate Social Media Opportunities

-Unless you’ve been hiding in a cage for a few months you have heard the news: Pinterest [or insert latest social media hype here] is the best thing since sliced bread.
+One fine day Pinterest [or insert latest social media hype here] is the best thing since sliced bread.
+Everybody has to be there!

-I don’t want to join the myriads of opportunistic writers and hail the new hype.
+I don’t want to join the myriads of opportunistic writers and hail each new hype.

-Instead I want you to pause a bit and to try to learn how to evaluate social media opportunities and risks.
+Instead I want you to pause a bit and to try to learn how to evaluate social media opportunities and risks before investing time and money.

-I will use Pinterest as an example although I might use Quora or Foursquare as well.
+I will use Pinterest as an example although I might use several hypes of the past:

-Btw. do you remember Foursquare?
+Do you remember Foursquare?
 It was the hype of 2010.
-You might still know what Quora is, it was the hype of last year.
+You might still know what Quora is, it was the hype of 2011.
+Google+ came 2012 and went a few year later.
+Many website owners still haven’t noticed and show their buttons.

-Here we are and this time Pinterest is the next big thing as everybody seems to agree.
+Here we are and this here Pinterest is “the next big thing” as everybody seemed to agree.
 Pinterest is a great site, don’t get me wrong.

 I will rather address my audience of search and social media professionals who seem to flock to Pinterest these days as well.